Sames-Jtudd/MPRA-design-tool/README.md

 **INPUT FILES**

 For both the summary_SNP_file and main_SNP_file;
-chr/CHR notation should be consistent in both files.
+chromosome notation eg (chr1 or 1) should be consistent in both files.
-P_value/P notation should be exponential format eg 2.3755e-64
+P_value notation should be exponential format eg 2.3755e-64

 *Required inputs*
 1)	**-i, --summary_SNP_file** : "/path_to/summary_SNPs.txt"
-Text file with header containing a list of lead SNPs used to define loci to design oligos within.
-Tab delimited (can be gzipped)
+A headered text file, containing a list of lead SNPs used to define loci for probe design.
+Tab delimited (can be gzipped).

+Header must contain the columns “CHR”, “POS” and “RSID”, can contain others.

 eg
 CHR	POS	RSID	P
 1	22503282	rs2807367	3.27E-08

-Must contain the columns “CHR”, “POS” and “RSID”, can contain others.

 2)	**-a, --all_SNP_file** : "/path_to/meta_results_header.txt"
-Text file with header containing the full list of genetic variants.
+Headered text file containing the full list of genetic variants.
 May be the output from META.
-Tab delimited (can be gzipped)
+Tab delimited (can be gzipped).

-Must contain the columns “chr”, “pos”, “rsid”, "P_value",”allele_A”,” allele_B”;
+Header must contain the columns “chr”, “pos”, “rsid”, "P_value",”allele_A”,” allele_B”;

 optional headers;

-“RAF” (relative allele freq) if present variants are filtered to remove those with a RAF below a value specified by the min_RAF option.
+“RAF” (relative allele freq) if present variants can be filtered to remove those with a RAF below a value specified by **--min_RAF**.
-“P_heterogeneity” if present and option filter_phet=T variants with significant heterogeneity in a region where the lead SNP doesn’t exhibit heterogeneity are filtered. (intended for studies from multiple populations)
+“P_heterogeneity” if present and **--filter_phet**=T variants with significant heterogeneity in a region where the lead SNP doesn’t exhibit heterogeneity are filtered.
+(Intended for studies from multiple populations)
 Can contain others columns.

 3)	**-d, --snp_db_file** : ”/path_to /00-common_all.vcf.gz"